Ebenezer Cooke (poet)

 Ebenezer Cooke (c.
 1665 – c.
-1732) was an American poet.
-Probably born in London, he became a lawyer in Maryland, then a British colony, where he wrote a number of poems including one that some scholars consider the first American satire: "The Sot-Weed Factor: Or, a Voyage to Maryland.
+1732) was a poet from the Thirteen Colonies.
+Probably born in London, he became a lawyer in Maryland, then an English colony, where he wrote a number of poems including one that some scholars consider the first American satire: "The Sot-Weed Factor: Or, a Voyage to Maryland.
 A Satyr" (1708).
 He was fictionalized by John Barth as the comically innocent protagonist of The Sot-Weed Factor, a novel in which a series of fantastic misadventures leads Cooke to write his poem.

 Life

 Little is known about the life of Cook (sometimes spelled "Cooke", but spelled Cook in his published works).
 It is known that Cooke, like the persona of his poem, voyaged to Maryland as a young man.
 He entered the bar of Prince George's County, Maryland, and practiced law before returning to London by 1694.
 He later returned to Maryland after inheriting a half interest in his father's estate at Malden, Maryland.

 Almost all that is known about Cooke was discovered by Lawrence C. Wroth and published in the introduction to a facsimile edition of The Maryland Muse, (1934, originally published 1730).
 Building on the few historical references, Wroth theorized that Cooke's grandfather, Andrew Cooke, came to Maryland in 1661 and bought several pieces of property, including a place called "Malden", later called "Cooke's Point".
 Cooke's father, also named Andrew, married a woman named Anne in England in 1664.
 Wroth guesses Ebenezer was born the next year.
 Based on the poem, Ebenezer attended Cambridge University and came to Maryland in 1694.
 He returned to England before "The Sot–Weed Factor" was published in 1708 in London.
 He probably remained in England until after his father's will was probated in 1711–12 and returned to Maryland before 1717.
 A poem eulogizing the Hon.
 Nicholas Lowe was published in the Maryland Gazette in December 1728, signed by "E. C. Laureat", and a poem called "Sot-Weed Redivivus", signed by "E. C. Gent", was published in 1730 by William Parks in Annapolis.
 Cooke died sometime after 1732, the date of publication of the last work signed "Ebenezer Cooke".

 "The Sot-Weed Factor" was reprinted in 1865 by Brantz Mayer, who called "the adventures and manners described ludicrous and certainly very unpolished".
 One of Cooke's admirers was Moses Coit Tyler, who praised "The Sot-Weed Factor" in his History of American Literature (1878), saying it struck "a vein of genuine and powerful satire"; Tyler cited a few dozen lines from the poem, and added that "Sot-Weed Redivivus" lacks the first poem's wit.
 Cooke's work, mostly forgotten, was brought out of obscurity by Bernard Christian Steiner, who in 1900 published Early Maryland poetry, a volume of Cooke's poetry which contained the two "Sot-Weed Factor" poems, the "Elegy Upon Nicholas Lowe, Esq.", and another early Maryland poem by an unknown author, "The Mousetrap".